-We will be accepting applications for our 2017/18 schemes (one in winter and two in the summer) from 1 September 2017.
-The deadline for submitting an application is 5 November 2017 for the winter scheme, and 7 January 2018 for the summer schemes.
-Early applications are recommended as we will be interviewing from October 2017 to February 2018.
+We will be accepting applications for our 2021/22 schemes (one in winter and one in the summer) from 1 September 2021.
+The deadline for submitting an application is 13 October 2021 for the winter scheme, and January 2022 for the summer scheme.
+We will be interviewing from October 2021 to February 2022.

 The best way to understand what it feels like to work here is to actually work here.
-Every year, we hold four vacation schemes – a single one-week scheme in spring for first-year law students; two three-week summer schemes and a single one-week scheme in the winter – each designed to give you an intensive experience of our culture and the kind of work we do.
+Every year, we hold two vacation schemes – a single one-week scheme for final year students and graduates and a three-week summer scheme for final years and graduates of all degree disciplines as well as penultimate-year law students – each designed to give you an intensive experience of our culture and the kind of work we do.

 We work hard to make sure they're as useful and as stimulating as possible; in fact, we organise the schemes along with a committee of trainees who've been where you've been and know the best way to introduce you to the firm.